Apsara2001/currencyConvertApp/README.md

 ## Features

-- Convert between multiple currencies.
+- Convert between rupees and dollars.
 - Real-time exchange rates from a reliable API.
 - User-friendly interface.
 - Lightweight and fast.